RicardoGabriel/EPPE_TermProject/README.md

 Secondly, I will provide a minimum working example with a real dataset for 32 OECD countries.
 I will provide a computation of a synthetic control group for Japan by trying to mimic its real per capita gdp series using its real per capita gdp as predictor.

-Thirdly, I will add some flexibility to the package by allowing a manual imputation of an initial guess for the weights matrix.
+Thirdly, I will add some flexibility to the package by allowing a manual imputation of an initial guess for the weights matrix and some tests for a more complete and correct addition.

 Fourthly, I will provide a more complete working example with the same dataset.
 Following Born et al. (2018) I will provide a computation of a synthetic control group for Great Britain to evaluate the Brexit impact on GDP by trying to mimic its real per capita gdp series using itself as a predictor jointly with real per capita government consumption, unemployment rate, and debt-to-GDP ratio.